The Valley Turnpike Museum

 ‘The 1864 Burning’ Exhibit Honors Civil War Sesquicentennial:

-Stop in the Valley Turnpike Museum to see the newest exhibit, a bond book that is one of the few pre-Civil War pieces that survived the 1864 Burning of the Valley campaign led by Union Gen. Philip Sheridan.
-The book will be on display until December 2014.
+Stop in the Valley Turnpike Museum to see this exhibit, a bond book that is one of the few pre-Civil War pieces that survived the 1864 Burning of the Valley campaign led by Union Gen. Philip Sheridan.

 About the Valley Turnpike Museum: